 Solutions to Ensure That You Love Your Work

 Now that you're convinced that you're working long hours and working hard, why not follow this prescription for making sure you love your work?
-If you're going to work this hard, your work must be something that you love.
-You need to take some career exploration steps to find work that you really love.
+If you're going to work this hard, your work must be something that you love—bonus points if you find your work is also meaningful work.